Paul Schneider (pastor): Nazi opposition

-Early in 1934, Schneider and his family moved to Dickenschied, where he became pastor to the Dickenschied and Womrath congregations.
-That same year, Pastor Schneider became a member of the Confessing Church, a Protestant organization that opposed Adolf Hitler and the Nazi regime.
-On one occasion at the funeral of a Hitler youth boy a Nazi official said in his speech that the deceased would now be member of the heavenly storm of Horst Wessel.
+On the occasion of the funeral of a Hitler youth boy a Nazi official said in his speech that the deceased would now be member of the heavenly storm of Horst Wessel.
 Pastor Schneider responded that he would not know if a heavenly storm of Horst Wessel existed but the Lord would bless the boy and take him into his realm.
 After this, the Nazi leader came forward and repeated his words.
 Pastor Schneider then responded sharply that he would not allow God's word to be adulterated during a Christian ceremony.
 As a result, he was arrested for one week in June 1934.